-Sitting, as the name suggests, at the southern end of Lake Tahoe, the ungainly resort community of South Lake Tahoe is a place of multiple personalities.
+Sitting, as the name suggests, at the southern end of Lake Tahoe, the resort community of South Lake Tahoe is a place of disparate personalities.
 On the California side, low-rise motels line the US-50 frontage, and the atmosphere is that of a family-oriented summer resort, with bike-rental stands and T-shirt shops clogging the roadside.
 Across the Nevada border, glitzy 20-story casinos rise up in a sudden wall of concrete and glass, ignoring the surrounding beauty in favor of round-the-clock “adult fun”—gambling, fine dining, racy nightclub revues, and more gambling.
 A few strategically placed pine trees work hard to retain a semblance of the natural splendor, but in peak summer season it’s a very busy stretch of road, on both sides of the state line.

 Despite the lake’s great popularity, year-round prices for Tahoe accommodations can be surprisingly low; with a Best Western Station House Inn (530/542-1101) and dozens of others to choose from, you shouldn’t have trouble finding something suitable.
 For a carb-loading breakfast, head to the circa-1959 Red Hut Waffle Shop (2723 Lake Tahoe Blvd., 530/541-9024) on US-50.
 Red Hut has three other locations along US-50 in South Lake Tahoe, but this is the original.